Alexander Gorodnitsky: Poet and singer-songwriter

-Gorodnitsky's first songs appeared during his expedition in 1953.
-For a long time his songs were distributed via samizdat tape recordings, and often performed by other singers.
-Like Alexander Galich, and unlike other bards, Gorodnitsky composed and sang his songs a cappella for several decades; later, he started playing the guitar.
+Gorodnitsky's first songs were performed during his expedition in 1953.
+His songs were initially distributed via samizdat tape recordings and often performed by other singers.
+Like Alexander Galich, and unlike most other bards, Gorodnitsky composed and sang his songs a cappella for several decades; later, he started playing the guitar.
 Most of his songs are based on his personal experiences.
 In concert, he usually performs with a professional guitarist accompanying him.

 In 1972, Alexander Gorodnitsky was admitted to the Union of Soviet Writers on the recommendations of famous poets Boris Slutsky, David Samoilov, and Vadim Shefner.

 In the opinion of literary critics:

 "The art of Alexander Gorodnitsky is definitely a most remarkable phenomenon of both guitar poetry and the wider Russian literary culture of the 20th century.
 Having undergone a nearly 50-year-long evolution, it now presents an organic synthesis of the poetic word with profound philosophical, historical, and scientific intuition to embody in its multi-genre creative system the essential qualities of the modern worldview".

 Poems and songs by Alexander Gorodnitsky have been translated into English, Bulgarian, Hebrew, Spanish, German, Polish, French, Czech and other languages.
 They have also been included in school curricula.

-Gorodnitsky is acknowledged to be one of the founders of the bard songs genre in Soviet Union.
-His most popular songs are following: "Atlantes Hold the Heavens", "Near the Pillars of Hercules", "To the mainland", "Blue sky above Canada", "French ambassador's wife", "Snow", "Riffles", "The song of polar pilots".
+Gorodnitsky is acknowledged to be one of the founders of the bard songs genre in the Soviet Union.
+His most popular songs are: "The Atlanteans Hold the Heavens", "Near the Pillars of Hercules", "To the Mainland", "Blue Sky Above Canada", "French Ambassador's Wife", "Snow", "Riffles", and "The Song of Polar Pilots".

-Many of Alexander Gorodnitsky poems and songs published in post-Soviet period are dedicated to Germany: "Stuttgart" (1998), "Neva-Elbe" (2000), "German castles" (2003), "Johann Sebastian Bach" (2018), "Lüneburg" (2019) and others.
+Many of Alexander Gorodnitsky's poems and songs published in the post-Soviet period are dedicated to Germany, including "Stuttgart" (1998), "Neva-Elbe" (2000), "German Castles" (2003), "Johann Sebastian Bach" (2018), "Lüneburg" (2019), and others.

 Gorodnitsky is a member of the Union of Writers of Russia and PEN International.
-Also he is a member of the Board of Trustees of the Fazil Iskander International Literary Award.
-He was awarded the honorary title of "Merited figure of arts of Russian Federation" (2013).
+He is also a member of the Board of Trustees of the Fazil Iskander International Literary Award.
+He was awarded the honorary title of "Merited Figure of Arts of the Russian Federation" in 2013.

 Family

-Gorodnitsky has a son from first wife, a Vladimir (born 1955), who has been living in Israel since 1984.
+With his first wife, Gorodnitsky had a son, Vladimir (born 1955), who has lived in Israel since 1984.

-His second wife was Anna Nal (28 September 1942 - 11 September 2017), professional interpreter/translator.
+His second wife was Anna Nal (28 September 1942 – 11 September 2017), a professional interpreter/translator.
 The marriage was childless.

 Political views and social activity

-Gorodnitsky opposed the annexation of Crimea by the Russian Federation and had signed the open letter against war, political self-isolation of Russia, restoration of totalitarianism.
+Gorodnitsky opposed the annexation of Crimea by the Russian Federation and signed an open letter against the Russo-Ukrainian War, political isolation of Russia, and the restoration of totalitarianism.